Steps in the Design Phase

 Learning Steps

-Once the Performance Objectives have been crafted, the steps needed to learn and perform the objectives are identified and compiled:
+Once the Performance Objectives have been crafted, the steps needed to learn and perform the objectives are identified and compiled (the third level from the top in the below diagram):

 Analysis & Design outputs